aecordova/proj-11-ruby-tictactoe/README.md

 1- Created develpment and feature branches.
 2- Added folder structure: bin and Lib folders.
 3- Added main file that puts Hello World and made it exe.

+Milestone 2:

+1 - Added the title of the game
+2 - Added prompts for usernames and choice of X's or O's 3 - Added the look of the game display

 ```

 ## Built with